megiddon/ECM1400-battleships/README.md

 ## Features Implemented
 - Core gameplay as detailed in specification
-- Adjustable difficulty implemented through config.py
+- Adjustable difficulty implemented through config file
+- Adjustable board size implemented through config file
 - Series of unit tests written in test_custom.py

 ## Overview
 This program is an implementation of the classic two-player game Battleships in python.
 The game can be played both in a command-line interface and a web-based interface built with the Flask module.